keson35/learngit/readme.txt

 Git is a distributed version control system.
-Git if a free software distributed under the GPL.
+Git it a free software distributed under the GPL.